 The Daughters of the American Revolution (DAR) is a non-political organization open to women over the age of 18 who can prove a linear descent from an ancestor who aided in achieving American independence.
 Founded in 1890, there are over 180,000 members in approximately 3,000 DAR chapters in the United States and abroad.

-Annie Pulliam Joyner Williard Carpenter was born July 29, 1867 in Brownsville, Missouri.
+Annie Pulliam Joyner Willard Carpenter was born April 16, 1867 in Brownsville, Missouri.
 She arrived in Washington territory in December 1888, establishing her as a Washington Pioneer.
 She settled near the town of North Bend.
 Annie appeared in the 1900 census as a widow, and was listed as head of household with an occupation as a farmer, both were fairly uncommon for women of the time.
 She worked in and owned hotels, established one of the earliest orchards in the area, and in later life became a property owner and landlord.
 She wrote for the local newspaper, the Valley Record, and was a founding member of the North Bend community Church.
 She served as secretary of the Church and the Aid Society, which was responsible for the installation of the first sidewalks in North Bend.

-We choose Annie as our namesake because like us, she was a busy woman raising children, and working inside and outside of her home not only to provide an income for her family, but to serve her community.
+We chose Annie as our namesake because like us, she was a busy woman raising children, and working inside and outside of her home not only to provide an income for her family, but to serve her community.